-Mr. Toner is a Florida Supreme Court Certified Circuit and Appellate Court Mediator.
-He conducts private and court ordered Circuit Civil Court mediations.
-He is also a qualified arbitrator, who is approved by the Fifth, Sixth, Eighth, Twelfth, and Thirteenth Circuit Courts for appointment as an arbitrator pursuant to Section 44.103, Florida Statutes, and Rule 11, Florida Rules for Court-Appointed Arbitrators.
+Mr. Toner is a Florida Supreme Court Certified County, Family, Circuit Civil, and Appellate Court Mediator as well as an approved mediator for the Federal Middle District of Florida (Ocala & Tampa Divisions) .
+He conducts private and court-ordered mediations.
+He is also a qualified arbitrator, who is approved by the Second, Fifth, Sixth, Eighth, Ninth, Twelfth, Thirteenth, and Twentieth Circuit Courts of Florida for appointment as an arbitrator pursuant to Section 44.103, Florida Statutes, and Rule 11, Florida Rules for Court-Appointed Arbitrators.
 Please contact our office for scheduling and availability.

 Mediation or a mediation conference is a part of the legal process.
 When two or more parties have a dispute, such as the subject of a lawsuit or a claim, they may be required to "mediate."

 "Mediation" means a process whereby a neutral third person called a mediator acts to encourage and facilitate the resolution of a dispute between two or more parties.
 It is an informal and non-adversarial process with the objective of helping the disputing parties reach a mutually acceptable and voluntary agreement.
 In mediation, decision-making authority rests with the parties.
 The role of the mediator includes, but is not limited to, assisting the parties in identifying issues, fostering joint problem solving, and exploring settlement alternatives.

 "Mediator" means a neutral, impartial third person who facilitates the mediation process.
 The mediator's role is to reduce obstacles to communication, assist in identifying issues, explore alternatives, and otherwise facilitate voluntary agreements to resolve disputes, without prescribing what the resolution must be.